irregulartech/random/kismet/README.md

 I will happily accept bug reports and pull requests for more hardware that is supported by kismet but not detected by this script.

 I have included an example kismet.service file.
 The purpose of this file is to install in /etc/systemd/system/ and use to run kismet.
 This modified version is the same as the upstream kismet version except it runs /usr/local/sbin/kismet-autodetect first to generate a config.
 Don't forget to actually put kismet-autodetect in /usr/local/sbin if you use this service file.
+I have also included an example override.conf for kismet.service.
+Instead of using the included kismet.service, you can use the upstream kismet.service without modification and install override.conf in /etc/systemd/system/kismet.service.d/ which will effectively add the lines from the override into the upstream service file without change of becoming out of date.
+This expects kismet-autoconfig installed in /usr/local/sbin/ and runs it before kismet to create a config

 Currently available flags:
     `--bluehydra`